Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Only God can judge the whole mankind.
-Only Jayesh can judge God
+Jayesh once played chicken with a train in an underground tunnel and won.

-Updated on: [7/11/2024]
+Updated on: [8/11/2024]
 <!-- #jokeEnd -->